Kaiwhakahaere Papa Whenua

 - finance and administration.

-Property managers can register with the Property Institute of New Zealand (PINZ) or the Real Estate Institute of New Zealand (REINZ).
+Property managers can register with the Property Institute or the Property Managers Institute of New Zealand (PROMINZ).

 - Property Institute website - information about registration